hecanjog/wctank.com/readme.md

-~~This is very much in-progress; there's a lot left to do!~~

-Well, yeah, but I'm not sure when I'm going to be able to get back to this.

-Here's a todo list that should happen at *some* point:
+Here's a todo list of things that should happen:

 1. Address some usability issues.
   - Start user on newest post, or, at least, on *a* post,